Hejsil/zig-clap/README.md

 # zig-clap

 A simple and easy to use command line argument parser library for Zig.
-It's ment as a thin layer of abstraction over parsing arguments.
-Users can then build on top to parse arguments into their own data structures.
+It's ment as a thin layer of abstraction over parsing arguments which allows for further abstraction on top, such as filling in a `HashMap`.

 ## Features